wrightedu/EsportsPCs/README.md

 Back out to the main menu, then click the settings gear in the top right.
 Click `MY GEAR`, then the mouse in the bottom middle.
 - Enable `ON-BOARD MEMORY MODE` and set `SLOT 1` to `DESKTOP DEFAULT`, and select slot 1.
 - Enable DPI Lighting Always On and enable Device Startup Effect
+- Go back a level, then under `APP SETTINGS`, uncheck everything

 ### GeForce Experience